ytarazona/scikit-eo/docs/mla.md

 DT(training_split=0.8, random_state=None, **kwargs)
 ```

-The Support Vector Machine (SVM) classifier is a supervised non-parametric statistical learning technique that  does not assume a preliminary distribution of input data.
-Its discrimination criterion is a  hyperplane that separates the classes in the multidimensional space in which the samples  that have established the same classes are located, generally some training areas.
+Decision Tree is also a supervised non-parametric statistical learning technique, where the input data is divided recursively  into branches depending on certain decision thresholds until the data are segmented into homogeneous subgroups.
+This technique has substantial advantages for remote sensing classification problems due to its flexibility, intuitive simplicity,  and computational efficiency.

-SVM support raster data read by rasterio (rasterio.io.DatasetReader) as input.
+DT support raster data read by rasterio (rasterio.io.DatasetReader) as input.